rlahoda/headless_drupal_flashcards/README.md

-# headless_drupal_flashcards
+# headless_drupal_test
-A test project attempting to take my previous flashcards javascript app and add Drupal as the backend to feed the cards
+A test project attempting to use Drupal as the backend to some JS projects